How to Spend a Perfect Artsy Traveler Day in Athens

 Interior of the stunning Philharmonie de Paris concert hall

-Or perhaps I’ll go to a concert at Sainte-Chapelle on the Île de la Cité or at Saint-Julien-le- Pauvre on the Left Bank.
+Or perhaps go to a concert at Sainte-Chapelle on the Île de la Cité or at Saint-Julien-le- Pauvre on the Left Bank.
 I highly recommend both options.
+Check the classictic website to purchase concert tickets.

 Late Dinner

-And finally, the pièce de résistance of my Perfect Artsy Traveler Paris Day—dinner!
+And finally, the pièce de résistance of a Perfect Artsy Traveler Paris Day—dinner!
 After all, one of the many reasons to visit Paris is to sample great food.
-With so many options, I always make sure to check reviews.
+With so many options, always make sure to check reviews.

 Stroll Home

-I end my Perfect Artsy Traveler day in Paris with a stroll past its many floodlit monuments.
+End your Perfect Artsy Traveler day in Paris with a stroll past its many floodlit monuments.
 Paris is called the City of Light for good reason.
-I linger in the middle of a bridge spanning the Seine and admire the Eiffel Tower in one direction and Notre-Dame Cathedral in the other.
+Linger in the middle of a bridge spanning the Seine and admire the Eiffel Tower in one direction and Notre-Dame Cathedral in the other.
 It feels wonderful to slow down and relax.

 Medieval building floodlit in Paris